Contents

 Overview

-Depending on the device, its operating system, and the app, there are three renderers that might display your 3D assets: RealityKit, SceneKit, or Storm.
+Depending on the device, its operating system, and the app, there are four renderers that might display your 3D assets: RealityKit, Raytracer, Storm, or SceneKit.
 Each renderer supports a subset of the USD features.
 Use the tables below to determine which features are available.
 See Creating USD files for Apple devices for more information on how to determine which engine renders your USD asset.
 This article identifies feature support for assets imported from USD files.
-In some cases, the renderers might support features listed below, but do not support importing those features from USD files.
-In the case of Storm, feature support may differ from the open source version.

 Review general and media features